TLP:CLEAR

 2026-06-25 02:28 UTC

 Partial apply — poisoning blocked.
-Operator manually reviews, confirms botnet poisoning (81–86% IP overlap), applies report without claude/nvidia/onkar.
+Operator manually reviews, confirms botnet poisoning (72–77% IP overlap across the three usernames), applies report without claude/nvidia/onkar.
 Applied userdb #52 deployed.
-Fleet-wide; zero success logins accepted for poisoning accounts throughout campaign.
+No further poisoning-username logins accepted after this point; the 2026-06-08 wildcard near-miss remains the campaign's only confirmed successful-login window.

 DateclaudenvidiaonkarDistinct IPs